Cigars 101

 Different areas of your tongue and palate will pick up different flavors.
 For instance, anything with a salty taste will activate the sides of your tongue.
 Sweet is on the tip, and spice is farther back.

 Whenever I review a cigar, I cut the cap off and take a couple of cold draws.
-That is, few puffs on it before I light it.
+That is, a few puffs on it before I light it.
 That gives me a taste of the raw flavors from the tobaccos; it’s also a pretty good indicator of some flavors I might taste after I light it.

 After you light the cigar, take a draw.
 Swirl the smoke around in your mouth – maybe even chew it a little.
 As it lingers, the smoke will stimulate certain parts of your mouth.
 You might start detecting some basic flavors, just based on what part of your tongue is “lighting up.”
 Exhale slowly; as you do, your taste buds should be on the lookout for some flavors becoming more apparent as the smoke goes out.